kazet/wpgarlic/README.md

 # wpgarlic
-A proof-of-concept WordPress plugin fuzzer used in the research described in https://kazet.cc/2022/02/03/fuzzing-wordpress-plugins.html that helped to discover more than 120 vulnerablities in WordPress plugins installed on more than 10 million sites.
+A proof-of-concept WordPress plugin fuzzer used in the research described in https://kazet.cc/2022/02/03/fuzzing-wordpress-plugins.html that helped to discover more than 140 vulnerablities in WordPress plugins installed on almost 15 million sites.

 If you want to continue the research, start with less popular plugins - if a plugin